Early to mid-career scientists are invited to apply for the EU-FORA Fellowship Programme funded and organised by the European Food Safety Authority.

 - Environmental risk assessment

 - Introduction to risk communication and crisis response

 Module 3 covers:

 - Adverse Outcome Pathway (AOP), Mode of Action (MoA), and Integrated Approaches to Testing and Assessment (IATA)

 You will be awarded a certificate of participation by EFSA.
 A report on your scientific work as a fellow will be published in a special issue of the EFSA Journal.
 You will also become a member of an EU-wide alumni network, which will include scientists from all areas of food safety risk assessment.
-As a fellow, you will receive a monthly net subsistence allowance of 2 200 EUR (multiplied by a correction factor reflecting the cost of living in the country of the hosting site) for the 12-month duration of the fellowship, plus an additional one-month allowance at the start of the programme in September 2018.
+As a fellow, you will receive a monthly net subsistence allowance of 2 200 EUR (multiplied by a correction factor reflecting the cost of living in the country of the hosting site) for the 12-month duration of the fellowship, plus an additional one-month allowance at the start of the programme.